input-output-hk/marlowe/docs/tutorial-v2.0/using-marlowe.md

 Yes, there is!

-We look next at how we can build a tool, Meadow, that will capitalise on the fact that we are working in a DSL to _automate_ picking the right inputs and allow users to interact with contracts.
+We look next at how we can build a tool, the Marlowe Playground, that will capitalise on the fact that we are working in a DSL to _automate_ picking the right inputs and allow users to interact with contracts.

 ### [Prev](./embedded-marlowe.md) [Up](./README.md) [Next](./playground-overview.md)